 Seed feeders filled with the most popular wild bird food, black-oil sunflower, will always attract the largest variety and number of birds.

-Mixed seed with black-oil sunflower, striped sunflower, peanuts, white millet, and corn is also a good mix, but maybe a little harder to come by, as many sellers have mixes filled with grains and other seed that most songbirds we want to attract don’t eat.
+Mixed seed with black-oil sunflower, striped sunflower, peanuts, white millet, and corn is also a good mix but may be a little harder to come by, as many sellers have mixes filled with grains and other seeds that most songbirds we want to attract don’t eat.
 Learn what happens when you put a bad mix in your feeders.

 Goldfinches are attractive birds to see at feeders.

 To attract these beautiful birds for backyard bird watching, put out a specially adapted feeder filled with nyjer, as this tiny black seed is their favorite food.

 But only put out enough for it to be eaten in a day as Nyjer seed spoils very quickly and can grow mold, or leave it for winter bird feeding when the temperatures are cooler.

-Black-oil sunflower seed and mixed seed is best served in chalet, hopper style feeders and platform feeders.
+Black-oil sunflower seed and mixed seed are best served in chalets, hopper-style feeders, and platform feeders.

 Tube feeders are best filled with black-oil seed as the mixed seed that does not get eaten will clog up the feeder with uneaten seed.